 When extra-long benchtops are needed, you will need to add an extension piece to the end of the primary slab.
 We highly recommend that the extension piece be cut from a slab in the same orientation as the primary slab.

-It is possible to create 7.2 m (283") of

-countertop from one slab.
+It is possible to create 7.2 m of benchtop from one slab.